alf45tar/ix4-300d/README.md

 ```
 systemctl restart lm-sensors.service
 ```

+The default fan speed is around 1800 rpm and it is quite noisy.
+Using fan control we can reduce a lot the fan noise using a fan speed around 1400 rpm in normal condition.

+Using the standard firmware I never noted any fan speed increase.
+May be it was never requested.
+With the fan control the fan speed increase up to 2950 rpm when the temperature increase.

 Edit the `/etc/fancontrol` as follow to control the fan speed using the temperature of hard disk in the second bay:
 ```